lucasmazza/jquery_tag/README.markdown

     :ui               # Loads the jquery-ui file.
 Accepts a true value for loading a 'jquery-ui.js' file or a String for the local path.

 Any other arguments will be passed along to the `javascript_include_tag` helper.

+## Sinatra
+To use the `jquery_tag` on your [Sinatra](http://www.sinatrarb.com/) applications, just include the `JqueryTag::SinatraHelper` on your application

+    require 'jquery_tag' # if your not using Bundler.

+    class Application < Sinatra::Base
+      helpers do
+        include JqueryTag::SinatraHelper
+      end
+    end

+Just call the `jquery_tag` helper inside your views or layouts, as in the example above.
+Your local scripts should be located inside a `./public/javascript` folder (or whatever the Sinatra public path is configurated on your application).